aksh2000/commoninfra-superrepo/README.md

       ```
    8. You can see your registry's status at [Eureka Dashboard](http://10.177.68.70:8761/)

+   9. PLEASE MAKE SURE YOU ARE CONNECTED TO **BIBLI CORP WIFI**

-   9. For Further Assistance - Reach Common Infra Team at B - Basement
+   10. For Further Assistance - Reach Common Infra Team at B - Basement